AhmedGamal7/Restaurant-Demo/README.md

 # Restaurant-Demo
-this application show fake data about Restaurant
+this application show fake data about Restaurant. in this app i uses
+Kotlin.
+Mvvm.
+Koin.
+Room.
+Retrofit.
+Kotlin Coroutines and Flow.
+LiveData.
+RecyclerView.